AlexMaximilian/alexblackjack/README.md

 - Python
 - A terminal of choice or an IDE such as vscode

+Installation and Running Guide:

-1: Install copy paste https://github.com/AlexMaximilian/alexblackjack.git into your terminal of choice
+- Install copy paste https://github.com/AlexMaximilian/alexblackjack.git into your terminal of choice
-2: Go into the installed folder with the command 'cd alexblackjack'
+- Go into the installed folder with the command 'cd alexblackjack'
-3: Run the command 'python3 alex'
+- Run the command 'python3 alex'
-4: Easy as that enjoy the game!
+- Easy as that enjoy the game!